profbmuthu/OnLine/PITCHME.md

 ### <span style="color: #e49436">Volumetric DDoS Attack </span>(2/2)

 - Target a service by sending legitimate requests
-- Request sent to DNS or NTP server using a spoofed source IP address.
+- Request to DNS or NTP server using a spoofed source IP address.
 - DNS or NTP servers respond to request
 - End up responding to the source address of the request
 - Spoofed IP address is the target of the attack which then gets bombarded with the amplified data stream.